 As likes, clicks and followers have become more important to businesses and our lives, a whole industry has grown: click farms.
 You may have read about click farms, maybe via news reports that a well known celebrity inflated their followers with bought clicks, or how the proliferation of ‘fake news’ is often backed by news factories.
-If you’re a regular reader on this blog, you’ll have noticed that we mention click farms quite a lot.
+If you’re a regular reader of this blog, you’ll have noticed that we mention click farms regularly.
 But, what is a click farm?

 There are a couple of famous images of click farms doing the rounds online.
-One is from the HBO series Silicon Valley, where the final shot of one episode shows a warehouse full of Indian people clicking away on computers like a dystopian cyber-cafe.
+One is from the HBO series Silicon Valley, where the final shot of one episode shows a warehouse in Bangladesh full of people clicking away on computers like a dystopian cyber-cafe.